 Beacon Hose is unbelievably proud, excited and honored to announce that Past Chief Ted Smith has been selected for enshrinement in the Connecticut State Firefighters Association Hall of Fame!
-Chief Smith will be part of the 10th class of inductees honored April 5 at the Aqua Turf in Southington.
+Chief Smith was part of the 10th class of inductees honored April 5, 2018, at the Aqua Turf in Southington.

 Teddy is the son of Past Chief Arthur Smith, who served as chief from 1956-61.
 Ted joined Beacon Hose in 1970, and he soon became one of our department’s first EMTs.
 He first became an officer as a lieutenant under Joe Daddona in 1986, rose to the rank of captain under Tom Pratt and Bob Cole, and spent five years as assistant chief under Billy Lee.
 Finally, Ted served as chief from 1997-2000, completing the first father-son chief combination in Beacon Hose history.